daattali/daattali.github.io/setupr.md

 ## Conclusion

 In this guide, we went through the steps required to set up Shiny Server on an Ubuntu 14.04 Droplet.
 By setting up Shiny Server, we are able to host Shiny applications and interactive R documents on the web in a way that is accessible to the public.

+run ito roblems complaning of memory alocation? probably need to add swap space. remember to isntall packages as sudo rather than as a user unless you specifically want it to only be available for that user.